-While it may not be convenient to head out for the day with a yogurt in hand, many of today’s probiotic supplements are well-suited for this.
-Shelf stable probiotics, in the form of capsules, tablets, powders, or gummies have been designed to not require refrigeration.
+While it may not be convenient to head out for the day with yogurt in hand, many of today’s probiotic supplements are well-suited for this.
+Shelf-stable probiotics, in the form of capsules, tablets, powders, or gummies have been designed to not require refrigeration.

 Food Sensitivities / Allergies

 Many probiotic supplements are both allergen-free and sweetener-free.
 With the very common food sensitivities or allergies present today, many people cannot (or try not to) consume any products containing dairy, soy, wheat, gluten, artificial colors, flavors, or sweeteners.
 Probiotic supplements can be helpful in avoiding these allergens, added sugar, and/or other sweeteners that are often found in probiotic foods such as yogurt, kefir, and kombucha.
 This is also important as sugar may negatively impact the balance of beneficial bacteria in the gut.